 Coverage and Accessibility:

 Fibre optic internet requires the installation of physical cables, limiting its availability primarily to urban and densely populated areas.
-In contrast, Airfiber technology offers greater flexibility and scalability, allowing service providers to deploy wireless networks quickly and cost-effectively in rural or underserved regions.
-Airfiber networks can bridge the digital divide and provide internet access to remote communities where laying fibre cables may be impractical or prohibitively expensive.
+In contrast, Airfibre technology offers greater flexibility and scalability, allowing service providers to deploy wireless networks quickly and cost-effectively in rural or underserved regions.
+Airfibre networks can bridge the digital divide and provide internet access to remote communities where laying fibre cables may be impractical or prohibitively expensive.

 How Does Air Fiber Technology Work?